INSIDE THIS POST: This one simple photography tip from our affiliate Beryl Ayn Young will transform your photos FOREVER.

-What does light meter telling me about my photos?
+What does the light meter telling me about my photos?

 The +and – symbols that make up your light meter are extremely important.
 As you work with different types of light, the indicator light on the meter will move between + and – depending on your exposure settings (ISO, Aperture, Shutter Speed) and how bright or dark the light is.

 - If your meter highlights a value towards the + sign, it’s telling you that your picture is going to be overexposed, or too bright.